nicolasdespres/hunittest/README.md

   [argcomplete](https://pypi.python.org/pypi/argcomplete)
 * Error are printed on the go (no need for `-c/--catch` equivalent).
 * `-f/--failfast` option like in `unittest`.
+* `-q/--quiet` option that truly prints nothing.
+Only the exit status tells you whether the test suite was successful.
 * Filter rules system.

 # Installation